rh20624/Awesome-IMU-Sensing/README.md

 [2024] A Survey of IMU Based Cross-Modal Transfer Learning in Human Activity Recognition

+[IJCNN 2024] A Survey on Wearable Human Activity Recognition: Innovative Pipeline Development for Enhanced Research and Practice

 [ICASSPW 2023] A Survey of Datasets, Applications, and Models for IMU Sensor Signals